THE COMPLETE GUIDE 2026

 What You Need to Actually Be Covered

-Even with World Nomads or another policy that covers motorbikes, you must meet ALL these conditions.
-Miss one, and your claim gets denied:
+Even with a policy that covers motorbikes, you must meet specific conditions.
+Miss one, and your claim gets denied.
+Here are the typical requirements:

 2. Wearing an Approved Helmet